 10 yards- if a player holds an advancing player and impedes his forward progress the infraction will be called.
 It is the responsibility of the advancing team to insure all loose articles of clothing including flag belts are not hanging down so as to be mistaken for a flag by the defensive team.

 Wrapping or tackling by the defensive player while coming up with a flag still constitutes a hold.
 10yd penalty.
+This league does not have a rule that states – “as long as I have the flag, it is not a penalty”

 20 yard penalty given to an advancing player from the point of infraction.
 A ward can be called using any part of the body including the head.
 Warding is preventing a defender from access to your flags.

-25-yard penalty given to a player who displays conduct unbecoming on or around the field play.
+25-yard penalty given to a player who displays conduct deemed unsportsmanlike on or around the field play.
 This could include verbal abuse of an official or failure to obey an official when asked to leave the field of play or failure to follow an instruction given by an official such as tucking in your sweater or a loose belt.

 25-yard penalty and ejection from the game.
 Depending on the circumstances this penalty could result in a future suspension as determined by the league.